GiellaLT provides rule-based language technology aimed at minority and indigenous languages

 .
 This will give a report on whether the tests passed or failed.

-To get a more detailed report, do the following, where FILENAME.yaml is the name of the file you want to test (change sme to your relevant language):
+To get a more detailed report for each sentence in the different files, do the following, where FILENAME.yaml is the name of the file you want to test (change sme to your relevant language):

 Run your hopefully correct text (here called mainly_correct_textfile.txt